LookLikeAPro/looklikeapro.github.io/projects/index.md

 ### Crack
 - Mobile chat app using socket.io that translates chat message to the preferred language.
 Supports images and group chats.
 - Finished with 2 man team under 16 hours in a hackathon.

+### Gameshow
+- A web interface and genesys phone answering system that lets users play trivia games over the phone.

 <br />